 We often hear about the benefits of having cavity wall insulation and the much lauded saving on costly fuel bills, but did you know that in some properties it can do more harm than good?

 Let’s first make it crystal clear though, this is not applicable to all homes with cavity wall insulation, in fact in some cases, having walls filled with those little white beads can drastically warm up a cold home and significantly reduce heating bills, which is good in anyone’s book.

-However, there are some things you really need to be aware of if you are thinking about having it done, or have had insulation fitted and are now suffering from mould on the walls indoors when you thought those days were over.
+There are some things you really need to be aware of if you are thinking about having it done, or have had insulation fitted and are now suffering from mould on the walls indoors when you thought those days were over.

-Even the government get in on the act and offer generous grants to all kinds of homeowners to get walls insulated and stop the waste of carbon and greenhouse gas, so what’s the deal here then?
+Even the government get in on the act and offered generous grants to all kinds of homeowners to get walls insulated and stop the waste of carbon and greenhouse gas, so what’s the deal here then?

 (source: energysavingtrust.org.uk/Insulation/Cavity-wall-insulation) however when you think about it, it’s not a HUGE saving but it does look good on paper though eh?